 Midazolam is almost entirely eliminated by biotransformation.
 The fraction of the dose extracted by the liver has been estimated to be 30-60%.
-Midazolam is hydroxylated by the cytochrome P450 CYP3A4 isozyme and the major urinary and plasma metabolite is 1'-hydroxymidazolam (also known as alpha-hydroxymidazolam).
-Plasma concentrations of 1'-hydroxymidazolam are 12% of those of the parent compound.
-1'-hydroxymidazolam is pharmacologically active, but contributes only minimally (about 10%) to the effects of intravenous midazolam.
+Midazolam is hydroxylated by the cytochrome P450 CYP3A4 and CYP3A5 isozymes and the major urinary and plasma metabolite is 1'-hydroxymidazolam (also known as alpha-hydroxymidazolam).
+Plasma concentrations of